 2. Coffee cups and saucers may be placed on the table to the right of the knife and spoon.

-Napkins and name cards
+Napkins and Name Cards

 1. For a less formal proper place setting, napkins are placed either on the plate or to the left of the forks.
 For a more formal place setting, napkins are placed inside a drinking glass whereby a server may place it in your lap upon being seated at the table.
 Sometimes the napkin will be folded and laying in the center of your plate or underneath the silverware.

 3. During the meal the napkin should always be placed in your lap.
-If you must excuse yourself from the table, the napkin should be left on the arm or seat of your chair, or to the left of your plate as a last resort (as dirty napkins on the table are never appealing).When everyone at your table is through with dessert, you can fold your napkin neatly to the right or left of your plate.
+If you must excuse yourself from the table, the napkin should be left on the arm or seat of your chair, or to the left of your plate as a last resort (as dirty napkins on the table are never appealing).When everyone at your table is through with dessert, you can fold your napkin neatly to the right or left of your plate.'

-Courses During the Meal
+Courses During a Meal

 It is important to remember not to begin eating until everyone else at the table has been served first.
 Always offer salt, pepper and dressing to others before using it yourself.
 All items that are in need of being passed around the table from person to person should be done in a clockwise fashion (to your left).